Police Department FAQs

 A: Tours are available by appointment.
-Please contact Officer Bryan McNeely at (216) 704-2407 or email@example.com to set up an appointment:
+Please contact Lt.
+Minteer at (216) 529-6781 or email@example.com to set up an appointment:

 Q: What can I do about a car parked on my street that hasn’t been moved in a while?

 A: Call the non-emergency number, (216) 521-6773 and tell the dispatcher the location, description, and license plate number.
-A patrol car will be dispatched, the officer will start a check on the car and in 24 hours issue the vehicle a citation.
-The officer will try to notify the owner and 24 hours after the citation, the vehicle can be towed.
+A patrol car will be dispatched, the officer will start a check on the car and after 24 hours may issue the vehicle a citation.
+The officer will try to notify the owner and after 24 hours after the citation is issued, the vehicle can be towed.

 Q: If I call the Lakewood Police do I have to leave my name and phone number?

-A: No, any caller can remain anonymous but having the information may be beneficial to the officers for further follow up.
+A: No, any caller can remain anonymous but providing the information may be beneficial to the officers for further follow up.
 Any information that is left does become a public record.